Cummins: A Proud Dividend History With Prospects For Dividend Growth

 Customers are serviced through a network of

 The company operates in more than 190 countries and territories with almost 60,000 employees worldwide.
-Finally, 2019 represents a significant milestone.
-Cummins will celebrate the 100 year anniversary of the company!
+2019 represented a significant milestone.
+Cummins celebrated its 100 year anniversary of the company!

 Related: 5 high growth dividend stocks